Gurnet History, Family Crest & Coats of Arms

-England with the ancestors of the Gurnet family in the Norman Conquest of 1066.
+The name Gurnet came to England with the ancestors of the Gurnet family in the Norman Conquest of 1066.
 The Gurnet family lived in Gournay-en-Brai in the Siene-Maritime region of France.

 Early Origins of the Gurnet family

-Norfolk where they held a family seat as Lords of the manor of Bray, and were granted the lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.
 It is claimed that this ancient race was one of the first Vikings to settle in Normandy, and became Lords of Gournay, which became a town, Gournai-n-Brai, in the arrondisement of Newfchatel.
 There were two Hughs of Gournays at the Battle of Hastings, father and son, and their son Gerard de Gournay married Edith the daughter of Gundrada, the daughter of William the Conqueror.
-Farrington-Gurney in Somerset was the site of an ancient family seat.
-"This place takes the adjunct to its name from the Gournays, its ancient possessors, of whom Sir Thomas de Gournay was concerned in the murder of Edward II. at Berkeley Castle, for which his estates were confiscated."
-CITATION[CLOSE]

 Early History of the Gurnet family

-Another 399 words (28 lines of text) covering the years 1665, 1655, 1721, 1719, 1779, 1721, 1777, 1770, 1896, 1641, 1565, 1645, 1622, 1626 and 1641 are included under the topic Early Gurnet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gurnet research.
+Another 200 words (14 lines of text) covering the years 1665, 1655, 1721, 1719, 1779, 1721, 1777, 1770, 1896, 1641, 1565, 1645, 1622, 1626, 1641, 1688, 1741, 1655, 1721, 1683 and 1685 are included under the topic Early Gurnet History in all our PDF Extended History products and printed products wherever possible.

 Gurnet Spelling Variations

-spelling variations are a hallmark of Anglo Norman names.
+Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Gourney, Gurney, Gurnie, Gurnee, Gournie, Gournee, Gurnay, Gournay, Gurnard and many more.

 Early Notables of the Gurnet family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Gurnet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Gurnet Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gurnet family to the New World and Oceana
+Migration of the Gurnet family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gurnet or a variant listed above: Edward and John Gurney who settled in Cambridge Massachusetts in 1630; Etienne Gournet settled in Louisiana in 1757.